MITMotorsports/MY18/psychic-guacamole/README.md

 Here's a list of commands to get you up and running, along with some challenges to make you learn the ropes.

 If you're new to Unix and/or Git, you may find the following basic commands useful to navigate around.
 First, clone (download) this repository to your computer using `git clone https://github.com/MITMotorsports/MY18`.
 Then switch to the new-members branch using `git checkout new-members`.
 Plug in the development board you were given to your computer.
-Finally, `cd` to the respective exercise directory and run `make -j 10` to compile your code and `make flash` to upload it to the microcontroller to run!
+Finally, `cd` to the respective exercise directory and run `make` to compile your code and `make writeflash` to upload it to the microcontroller to run!

 This [FAQ](https://github.com/MITEVT/opel_EE/wiki/FAQ-about-LPC11CXX-Microcontrollers) is also good place to read if you're confused or stuck.